hujhax/austin-improv-wiki/List of Free Fringes.md

 * [http://vimeo.com/42390536 Video] by [[Peter Rogers]] of "Evil Peter Rogers".

 ### May 24, 2012
+(Note: this Fringe show was not performed, owing to insufficient audience.)

 #### *The Improv Bachelor* ([[Brad Hawkins]])
 It's like a dating reality show, only for improv duos.
 There will be an improviser chosen to be the Bachelor and three or four contestants.
 A director sets up some scenes, and the Bachelor is paired with each of the contestants in turn.
 The audience judges the scenes, and the winning pairing forms a duo which is given a slot in the next Hideout schedule.